design-group/style-guide/README.md

 # Architecture Visualization

 A visual representation of the architecture around the gateway can be useful when planning a project or sharing designs with a client.
-Inductive Automation provides the following example of an architecture diagram on their website:

 ![Architecture Diagram](https://inductiveautomation.com/static/images/architectures/ArchitectureDiagram-Standard@2x.png "IA Example Architecture Diagram")

 IA provides [a library of graphics](https://bw1.sharepoint.com/sites/IgnitionUsersGroup/Shared%20Documents/Helpful%20Ignition%20Resources/ArchitectureDiagramElements.zip) that represent many different devices that may be included in the architecture.
 These graphics should be used when building our own diagrams to promote clarity and consistency between projects.